BY-LAWS OF PETROLEUM ACCOUNTANTS SOCIETY OF OKLAHOMA – Tulsa

 - Other powers and duties as may be prescribed by the Board of Directors.

-SECTION 5 – TREASURER – The Treasurer’s responsibilities include:
+The Treasurer's responsibilities include:

 - Keep accounting showing dues received from members, and all other funds received, together with record of payments made by the Treasurer from time to time under authority of the Board of Directors.